-The Orientation Programme for the 2019 Batch “B” Stream 1 Corps Members will commence Tuesday, 18th June, 2019 nationwide.
+The Orientation Programme for the 2019 Batch “C” Stream 1 Corps Members will commence Tuesday, 5th November 2019 nationwide.

-By implication, Prospective Corps Members (PCMs) shall be travelling across the length and breath of the country to the various NYSC Camps for the exercise.
+By implication, Prospective Corps Members (PCMs) shall be travelling across the length and breadth of the country to the various NYSC Camps for the exercise.

 Towards this end, it has become very imperative for the PCMs to note the following travel safety tips and adhere strictly to them:

 1.Every successful journey starts with a travel plan.
 PCMs, are enjoined to make adequate travel preparation before setting out on the journey.

 Therefore, you must ensure and crosscheck that you’ve packed all the relevant documents that will be requested at the point of registration.
 This is to guard against the danger of being asked to go back home and fetch the forgotten documents.
 Doing so will over expose you to our roads fraught with so many risks.

 2. Kindly research your destinations thoroughly before leaving.

 3, On no account should you board a vehicle by the roadside because of seemingly attractive cheap fare.
 It is highway to calamity.
 So many have fallen preys to armed robbers, kidnappers and ritualists due to such indiscreet action.
 You should board vehicles only from recognised parks.